moews/moews.github.io/_posts/2017-03-25-publications.md

 ## Conference presentations

+* <small>"Domain applications of privacy-preserving mechanisms in synthetic data disclosure of financial regulators", _34th Eur.
+Conference on OR (EURO 2025)_, Leeds, UK, June 22-25, 2024</small>

 * <small>"Spatio-temporal analysis of variable-density clusters in hot spot policing", _33rd Eur.
 Conference on OR (EURO 2024)_, Copenhagen, Denmark, June-July 30-3, 2024</small>

 * <small>"Data sensitivity and risk adjustment in high-dimensional predictive clustering of operating fundamentals", _3rd Edinburgh Conference on the Economics of FinTech (EFT 2024)_, Edinburgh, UK, June 19-21, 2024</small>